 - Appropriate Functional Scoring

-The accuracy of OASIS assessments and data becomes more critical under PDGM.
+The accuracy of the OASIS assessment and data becomes more critical under PDGM.
 Development of an OASIS competency program is necessary under PDGM.
 Functional impairment levels, which are also tied to clinical groupings, will directly impact reimbursement under PDGM.
 The entire team must be assessing the patient at initiation of care to identify an accurate baseline status.
 By incorporating our Functional Status Collaboration Tool into your processes, you should see a more accurate representation of the patient at the initiation of services and ultimately improved functional outcomes.

 - Initiation of Services and Timely Documentation

 Timely initiation of services (within 48 hours) by all disciplines providing care supports collaboration with the OASIS assessment within the 5-day window allowed by CMS.
-In addition to OASIS collaboration, this will also provide valuable insight into the utilization requests of each discipline and foster IDT discussions to monitor patient needs and mitigate the risk of re-hospitalization.
+In addition to OASIS collaboration, this will also provide valuable insight into the utilization requests of each discipline and foster IDT (interdisciplinary team) discussions to monitor patient needs and mitigate the risk of re-hospitalization.
 Timely completion and submission of documentation (within 24 hours) is critical in order to support both the billing and revenue cycle under the new 30-day payment periods.
 Ensuring tools exist to manage this and holding clinicians accountable to these expectations will be paramount.

 - Interdisciplinary Communication

 The time is now for communication!
 While interdisciplinary communication has always been a Condition of Participation, it has never been more important than under PDGM.
 A collaborative team approach assists in laying a solid foundation for care planning, not only with functional impairment scoring but also to improve the level of patient care being provided.
-The key to communication is to ensure it is patient driven, clinically sound, and clearly documented.
+The key to communication is to ensure it is patient-driven, clinically sound, and clearly documented.